 Many people may argue back and forth whether the term ‘grit’ can be defined as a constant drive and determination toward reaching one’s goals, or having an unbreakable spirit and strong character.
 A third argument could be made stating that the two claims go hand in hand.
+The value of grit in the business world is priceless.
 Whatever definition you agree with, there is no denying that having grit in the world of business is an incredibly valuable trait.

 One characteristic that comes with true grit is courage.
 Whether you are in an executive position, a managerial position, or even an entry-level employee, having the ability to make courageous decisions can define success, so long as the pros and cons are weighed beforehand.
 Being able to properly manage any feelings of fear or doubt allows you to clearly see all possible outcomes before following through with a strategy you may be considering.